 Crimp depths often vary from load to load, even to a point where it is difficult to produce a proper fold crimp.
 A compromised crimp can severely disrupt the entire combustion process, thuse reducing performance or even causing a blooper.

 Shotshell load performance can vary shell to shell because components such as slugs, buckshot, and full-length field wads, by their nature, are not flexible platforms.
 Roll crimps adjust to the load (instead of the load adjusting to the crimp) and the ballistic results demonstrate more consistent & sustained combustion.
-Ultimately, a more consistent propellant burn will yield improved performance.
+Test lab data show a more consistent propellant burn will yield improved performance.

-BPI Hull Vise and Roll Crimpers; a perfect match.
-Click on any of the links below to go to that product page.
+BPI's Hull Vise and Roll Crimpers are a perfect match.
+The Hull Vise offers a valuable "third hand" when roll crimping.
+Click on any of the links below:

 Roll crimpers can be used with a hand drill or a drill press.